bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 [CP What `STPRP-Encipher` and `STPRP-Decipher`?]

 The Pseudorandom cTLS design assumes that the negotiated AEAD algorithm produces pseudorandom ciphertexts.
-This is not a requirement of the AEAD specification {{!RFC5116}}, but it is true of popular AEAD families like AES-GCM and ChaChaPoly.
+This is not a requirement of the AEAD specification {{!RFC5116}}, but it is true of popular AEAD algorithms like AES-GCM and ChaCha20-Poly1305.

 Pseudorandom cTLS uses the STPRP to encipher all plaintext handshake records, including the record headers.
 As long as there is sufficient entropy in the `key_share` extension or `random` field of the ClientHello (resp.
 ServerHello) the STPRP output will be pseudorandom.